 - Generate a public/private key pair.

-- Publish the public key so anybody can encrypt messages before they send them to you.
+- Publish the public key so anyone can encrypt messages before sending them to you.

 - Be the only one capable of decrypting messages since you are the only one with the private key.